bloomberg/chromium.bb/src/docs/clang_tidy.md

     chrome/browser
 ```

-\*It's not clear which, if any, `gn` flags outside of `use_jumbo_build` may
+\*It's not clear which, if any, `gn` flags may cause issues for
-cause issues for `clang-tidy`.
-I've had no problems building a component release
+`clang-tidy`.
+I've had no problems building a component release build,
-build, both with and without goma. if you run into issues, let us know!
+both with and without goma. if you run into issues, let us know!

 ## Questions